veetirajaniemi/Advanced-Web-Programming/README.md

 This repository contains a Tinder clone application.
-The project work is for a university course Advanced Web Applications.
+The project is for a university course Advanced Web Applications.
+Installation and testing instructions with a user manual can be found from the project documentation file.